-Measurement of IgG antibodies against measles virus is used to determine the immunological status of individuals with measles virus and to document previous infection of the virus in persons without a previous immunization.
+Measurement of IgG antibodies against measles virus is used to determine the immunological status of individuals against measles virus and to document the previous infection of the virus in persons without a history of immunization.

-The measles virus (Measles / Rubeola) is a member of the paramyxovirus family (single-stranded RNA viruses), which also includes mumps virus, respiratory syncytial virus and parasitic viruses.
+The measles virus (Rubeola) is a member of the Paramyxovirus family (single-stranded RNA viruses), which also includes mumps virus, respiratory syncytial virus, and parainfluenza viruses.

 Measles infections usually occur during childhood.
 In industrialized societies, dangerous complications are rare, but in less developed countries - especially inadequate nutrition - the measles virus poses a serious risk to children.

-Following invasion of the virus into the pharynx and its proliferation in lymphoid tissues (incubation period 4–12 days), the disease occurs in two phases.
-The first symptoms (bluetongue phase) may be cough, runny nose and conjunctivitis accompanied by fever for at least three days.
+Following the invasion of the virus into the pharynx and its proliferation in lymphoid tissues (incubation period 4–12 days), the disease occurs in two phases.
+The first symptoms (catarrhal stage) may be cough, runny nose, and conjunctivitis accompanied by fever for at least three days.
 Subsequently, the oral mucosa shows redness and also tiny Koplik white spots.
-Thereafter, the fever may increase again (it can reach up to 40 ° C) and the typical measles rash is observed (generalized macular rash, often itchy, initially on the head and then the body).
+Thereafter, the fever may increase again (it can reach up to 40°C) and the typical measles rash is observed (generalized macular rash, often itchy, initially on the head and then the body).